elastisys/compliantkubernetes/docs/ciso-guide/faq.md

 Most Software-as-a-Service log management platforms -- like Datadog, Logz.io and Elastic Cloud -- are operated by US entities and run on US clouds.
 Hence, using them to process logs poses a high risk that personal data ends up being processed on a US cloud.
 Therefore, personal data is at risk of US CLOUD Act and US FISA, which is incompatible with GDPR.

-Fortunately, Compliant Kubernetes comes with [OpenSearch built-in](../user-guide/logs.md), so you can benefit from full-text search over your application logs while complying with GDPR.
+Fortunately, Welkin comes with [OpenSearch built-in](../user-guide/logs.md), so you can benefit from full-text search over your application logs while complying with GDPR.